-2. Then you need to find an available vacancy.
 You can do this by looking at the Careerpilot Apprenticeship Search Tool.
-You can add any you like to your Careerpilot Career Tools, but if you want to apply you need to go to the vacancy page
+You can add any you like to your Careerpilot Career Tools, but if you want to apply you need to go to the vacancy page.

 Other ways to find an apprenticeship

-Many local providers such as colleges and training providers will also advertise apprenticeship vacancies on their websites.
-You can find which providers are local to you in Find a Provider.
+Many colleges and training providers will also advertise apprenticeship vacancies on their websites.
+You can find out which colleges and training providers are close to you in Find a Provider.

 Looking on job vacancy sites

-Another place to look can be on the big national job vacancy sites, which also include local search options.
+Another place to look can be on the big national job vacancy sites.

 Want to ask a question?
 Click to start web chat with an adviser.